Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Pricing Mechanism

-Orders are secured predominantly through tariff-based competitive bidding (TBCB) for government/utility projects [12][18][62] and direct negotiations for industrial/export clients.
-Management noted improving pricing environment: "I wouldn't say there's a dramatic improvement on the pricing power.
-But all I can say is that the T&Cs are becoming better, and more and more projects are coming with the price variation clauses" [46].
-CRISIL notes "higher input price pass-through abilities" contributing to margin improvement [61], but also cautions that "most large orders are procured through competitive bidding, which puts pressure on profitability" [64].
+Orders secured predominantly through tariff-based competitive bidding (TBCB) for government/utility projects [9][14][49] and direct negotiations for industrial/export clients.
+More than 70% of the portfolio has price escalation formulas built in [87].
+Management noted: "Most of our backlog has price escalation formulas built in" [77].
+Gross margin fluctuations are attributed to product mix variation: "this gross margin fluctuation is basically on the product mix that we are operating" [77].
+CRISIL notes "higher input price pass-through abilities" contributing to margin improvement [48], but also cautions that "most large orders are procured through competitive bidding, which puts pressure on profitability" [51].

 3. Product & Service Portfolio